mireshghallah/CelebA/README.md

 # Step 1

-Run downlad.sh: bash download.sh celeba (it is from https://github.com/yunjey/stargan.git)
+Run downlad.sh: bash download.sh celeba (this script is from https://github.com/yunjey/stargan.git)

 # Step 2

-now, download the ids. it is at (https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8) it is also in these files (identities).
+now, place the identeties (identity_CelebA.txt) next to the images.
+You can also find the identities here:  https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8 .

 # Step 3